jadecobra/python_tdd_exercises/source/conventions.rst

   []
   {}

-Your Interactive Development Environment (IDE) will take care of this for you
+Your Integrated Development Environment (IDE) will take care of this for you

 .. _conventions_quotes: